Do Go On - 396 - Rosemary Brown: A Musical Seance

 Yeah.

-They moved to a different space.
+They move to a different space.

 If you're pregnant in that space, so many appointments.

-You've had a geriatric death.
+Oh my God, you've had a geriatric death.

 I mean, that's the dream.